Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 - Profile questions.
 Members have the option to answer profile questions.
 Reading the answers makes it easier to see if you have anything in common before sending a message.

-- Nice profile layout.
+- Profile layout.
 Unlike POF, the profile page is organized by multiple sections, starting with a self-summary.

 - Inability to see who viewed your profile.
 This feature was included for free for a long time, but now it's only available as an A-list upgrade.